 Silicone Hydrogel Lenses

 These are the latest products in the contact lens market.
-Recently, the focus has turned to a silicone-based plastic material which allows more oxygen to pass through lenses to the cornea.
+Recently, the focus has turned to a silicone-based plastic material that allows more oxygen to pass through lenses to the cornea.

 The most frequently prescribed soft contact lens replacement schedule worldwide in 2019 was daily (45 percent), followed by monthly (39 percent), every one to two weeks (13 percent), every 3-6 monthly (3 percent) and annually (1 percent).Source